vttale/serve-stale/README.md

 5. Example Method

-   There is conceivably more than one way a recursive resolver could responsibly implement this resiliency feature while still respecting the intent of the TTL as a signal for when data is to be refreshed.
+   There is more than one way a recursive resolver could responsibly implement this resiliency feature while still respecting the intent of the TTL as a signal for when data is to be refreshed.

-   In this example method four notable timers drive considerations for the use of stale data, as follows:
+   In this example method four notable timers drive considerations for the use of stale data:

    o  A client response timer, which is the maximum amount of time a
       recursive resolver should allow between the receipt of a